gidonberkman/aruco_app/README.md

 # aruco_app
-You can build  and run my application in a few simple steps on any linux machine that has docker installed:
+You can build  and run my application in a few simple steps on any linux machine that has docker installed.

 Steps:

-1)run the command on your linux machine:
+1)run this command on your linux machine:

     docker pull gidonberkmandocker22/gidons_images:opencv_ffmpeg_gcc_debian

 2) clone this git repository to  a new directory on your linux machine via this command: